ONSdigital/eq-terraform-load-generator/README.md

 ### Development

 Either manually create a new project on GCP or use an existing project.
-Make sure the project name follows the conventions here: https://cloud.google.com/storage/docs/naming
+Make sure the project name follows the conventions outlined in the [Google projects guide](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

 Rename `terraform.tfvars.example` to `terraform.tfvars` and fill in the values.
 (Ask a team member for help).